openzfs/openzfs-docs/docs/Performance and Tuning/ZFS on Linux Module Parameters.rst

 zfs-module-parameters Manual Page
 ---------------------------------

+The `zfs-module-parameters(5) <../man/5/zfs-module-parameters.5.html>`_
-The *zfs-module-parameters(5)* man page contains brief descriptions of the module parameters.
-Alas, man pages are not as suitable for quick reference as wiki pages.
-This wiki page is intended to be a better cross-reference and capture some of the wisdom of ZFS developers and practitioners.
+man page contains brief descriptions of the module parameters.
+Alas, man pages are not as suitable for quick reference as documentation pages.
+This page is intended to be a better cross-reference and capture some of the wisdom of ZFS developers and practitioners.